mattgiltaji/evolvesaveeditor/README.md

    * Update number of soldiers to maximum supported by barracks buildings and heals all troops.
    * Adjust A.R.P.A. research projects to 99% complete
    * Update genetic sequencing to 5 seconds from completion

+### How To Use
+To use this save editor:
+   1. Have version 3.6 or higher [Python](https://www.python.org/downloads/) installed on your local machine.
+   1. Export save from Settings tab in Evolve.
+   1. Copy & Paste that exported save data into a file on your local machine.
+   1. Save and close the file.
+   1. Run the evolvesaveeditor.py script in your favorite command line and pass in the path to the save file, like so:
+      ```
+      python .\evolvesaveeditor.py "c:\path\to\save\file.txt"
+      ```
+   1. Open the save file on your local machine and copy the contents.
+   1. Paste the contents into the import/export textarea on the settings tab in Evolve.
+   1. Click the "Import Game" button on the settings tab in Evolve.